colehaus/colex/content/posts/preference-utilitarianism-psychological-metaphysical-ii/main.md

 Another bizarre consequence of honoring past preferences is that we might be obliged to honor our own past preferences that we now regard as mistaken.
 If our preferences are time-weighted (i.e. the longer a preference is held, the more weight it's granted in our moral calculus), naive MPU suggests I'm morally obliged to honor an old, long-standing preference contrary to my current preferences until I've held the current preference long enough.
 That is, if I preferred action A to B for times 1-10, and start preferring action B at time 11, it is only morally permissible to undertake B from time 21 on.

-### Conclusion
+### Subconclusion

 These concerns all suggest that we must be more selective in which preferences we regard as morally important---all preferences everywhere and everywhen quickly becomes baffling.
-What is the demarcation criterion that doesn't rely on psychology?
+It's not enough to say that a preference is satisfied when the world comes into accord with it.
+There must be some further relationship between the preference and the world.
+But what is this demarcation criterion that doesn't rely on psychology?
 Light cones?
-It's hard to be certain.

 # Conclusion